Little to no relief from high borrowing costs expected as Fed Chair Powell heads to the Hill

 As a result, Goolsbee said, Fed officials will have to sort through any price increases that do occur to determine whether they are one-time changes, or a reflection of persistent inflationary pressures.

 “That’s not that easy to do, it’s going to take time to figure that out,” he said.
-“We still just got to wait for the dust to clear.”
+“We've still just got to wait for the dust to clear.”

 Other officials also suggested that it will take time for the Fed to determine what steps it needs to take next.